-- an IF statement; - an input/output verb that specifies an INVALID KEY or an AT END option; or - an arithmetic verb that specifies an ON SIZE option.
+- an IF statement, a SEARCH statement, or a PERFORM statement with the UNTIL option; - an input/output verb that specifies an INVALID KEY or an AT END option; or - an arithmetic verb that specifies an ON SIZE option.

 6.5.3.
 Compiler-Directing Statements